mmod/nodakwaeri/README.md

 Server  | Defines and initialises the http server, listening for incoming client connections.
 Utilizes the session and router factories.
 Session | Creates and manages all client sessions to provide persistence for the end user.
 Router  | Detects and processes media requests from the browser and/or routes client requests to the proper controller for further processing.
-Controller | Implements the MVC programming model.
+Controller | Implements the MVC design pattern.
 Invokes the derived controller requested.
 Developers define the application's controllers.
+Model | Implements the MVC design pattern.
+Provides the interface to the data integration tools and database object.
-Renderer | Implements the MVC programming model.
+Renderer | Implements the MVC design pattern.
 Constructs XHTML for the response to the client, provides a fully featured scripting language for templating, and allows for shared layouts and powerful organization.
 Developers define the application's views.
 HTML | Provides tools for generating HTML controls.

 The easiest way by far to boot-strap nodakwaeri, involves creating a config file in the root of your application, and then passing it to the constructor for nk: